uhawaii-system-its-ti-iam/uh-groupings-ui/README.md

             - phpunit.xml
             - server.php

 The entire **root** directory structure of the UH Groupings application comes from the [laravel](http://laravel.com/) framework.
 The */sandbox* directory is the only custom directory added to the root directory structure, which houses all the code for the Angular-based front-end.
 The laravel framework doesn't know about nor does it care about the */sandbox* directory.
 Laravel only cares to serve up the content that lives within the */public* directory.
-It is important to understand that, when we run the **grunt --force** command, from within the */sandbox* directory, at a high-level, the Angular-based front-end is compiled and copied into laravel's */public* directory.
-Next, let's take a look a the */sandbox* directory.
+It is important to understand that, when we run the **grunt --force** command, from within the */sandbox* directory, the Angular-based front-end is compiled and copied into laravel's */public* directory.
+Next, let's take a look at the */sandbox* directory.

     - sandbox
         - clientserver          // Node develoment server.